How much should an interactive touchscreen solution cost?

 A good analogy is your desktop computer and a website, the desktop is the hardware and the website is the visual experience.

-We can give you an idea of overall cost but most suppliers, us included, will break the cost down into these two elements.
+We can give you an idea of overall cost but most suppliers, including ourselves, will break the cost down into these two elements.

 Touchscreens can also be combined together to create a touchscreen video wall if you really want to make an impact.